ShawnPersonalProjects/MultiAgentOptimalAllocation/README.md

-One possible way to formulate and solve this kind of multi‐agent allocation (or order‐slicing) problem that balances cost minimization, trajectory constraints, and on‐the‐fly re‐evaluation of fill rates.
+Formulate and solve a multi‐agent allocation optimization problem that balances cost minimization, trajectory constraints, and on‐the‐fly re‐evaluation of fill rates.

 The approach can be summarized as a multi‐stage optimization or a model‐predictive control (MPC) style procedure with stochastic elements to allow for exploration.

-***Notation and Setup***
+***Framing the problem***

 1\. <ins>Agents</ins>
 &nbsp;&nbsp;&nbsp;&nbsp;Aggressive (cost=2)